cognesy/instructor-php/docs/cookbook/examples/api_support/groq.mdx

 Groq is LLM providers offering a very fast inference thanks to their custom hardware.
 They provide a several models - Llama2, Mixtral and Gemma.

+Supported modes depend on the specific model, but generally include:
+ - Mode::MdJson - fallback mode
+ - Mode::Json - recommended
+ - Mode::Tools - supported

 Here's how you can use Instructor with Groq API.

 ## Example